jseow5177/greenlight/README.md

 | properties | Any additional information relevant to the log entry in string key/value pairs (optional) |
 | trace | A stack trace for debugging purposes (optional) |

+## Rate Limiting

+To avoid excessive strain on the server, the APIs of this application implements rate limiting to prevent clients from making too many requests too quickly.

+It uses the <a href="https://pkg.go.dev/golang.org/x/time/rate" target="_blank">x/time/rate package</a> which implements a token bucket rate limiter.

+An overview of the token bucket rate limiter is as follows.

+1. The limiter has a bucket of fixed capacity `b`.
+2. The bucket starts with `b` number of tokens in it.
+3. Every `1/r` second, a token is added to the bucket.
+If the bucket is full, the token is discarded.
+4. When a HTTP request is received, one token is removed from the bucket.
+5. If the server receives a HTTP request and the bucket is empty, the server returns a 429 Too Many Requests.

+In other words, the server allows an average of `r` requests per second and a maximum `b` requests in a single 'burst'.

+The default values of `r` and `b` are 2 and 4.